New interpretation of the 3 d printing - there is life, the concept of running shoes

 Three months after switching from traditional nike running shoes may have waned

-since the barefoot running craze that sparked them, but fitness experts say the idea of minimalism has left a lighter, flatter, more natural footprint on the running
+the barefoot running craze that sparked them, but fitness experts say

 industry, which is a good thing.

-to the minimalist variety, study participants had two to three times as many injuries compared to runners who stuck with traditional shoes.
+the minimalist variety, study participants had two to three times as

-Minimalist footwear is designed to provide as little interference to the runner as possible, study author Dr. Michael Ryan of Griffith University in Australia said.
+footwear is designed to provide as little interference to the runner as

-"Some models are really just conventional running shoes without additional stability elements, while others are so minimalist that they are essentially a 4 millimeter
+shoes without additional stability elements, while others are so

 thick rubber glove for your feet," he said.

-Biomechanical studies in laboratories indicate that running barefoot, or close to it, shortens a person's stride, causing joints to flex less and theoretically leading
+studies in laboratories indicate that running barefoot, or close to it,

 to fewer injuries.

-For the new study, 99 adult runners in Vancouver, Canada, started a three-month training program in preparation for running a 10-kilometer race.
-They had never tried
+program in preparation for running a 10-kilometer race.
+They had never

 barefoot running or minimalist running before.